feredean/node-api-starter/README.md

 }
 ```

-Once this configuration is added make sure the app is running `npm run watch`, add breapoints, hit `F5`, select the `node dist/server.js` process (usually the first one) and you're ready to go!
+Once this configuration is added make sure the app is running `npm run watch`, add breakpoints, hit `F5`, select the `node dist/server.js` process (usually the first one) and you're ready to go!

 # Testing

 This project uses [Jest](https://facebook.github.io/jest/).
 When writing tests that interact with mongoose keep [this](https://mongoosejs.com/docs/jest.html) in mind.

+## Integration tests and jest

+When writing integration tests that use a shared resource (a database for example) you need to keep in mind that jest will test separate files in parallel which will lead to tests interfering with each other.
+Let's take an example.
+Lets say you want to test that `GET /v1/account/` will return a user you inserted just before you made the call.
+In another file you need to create a user in order to test something else.
+If you use the same database it is possible that for `GET /v1/account/` you will sometimes have one user (the one inserted in the test) some other times you will have multiple users (that got inserted in the database by other tests).

+In order to avoid this you have some options:

+- Keep all the tests that use a shared resource in the same file
+- Get [really creative](https://stackoverflow.com/a/52029468/1906892) with your setup
+- Use the option `--runInBand` to force run the tests to run serially in the current process
+- Set up the tests in such a way that each file uses a separate database

+After running into issue with all the other options I decided to move all the tests into one file.

 ## Configure Jest

-We will need a new `test/tsconfig.json` file in order to properly load modules in our test suites.
+In order to properly load modules in the test suites a new `test/tsconfig.json` file is needed.

-In the `jest.config.js` we will add `setupFilesAfterEnv: ["./test/setup.ts"]` where we have a helper function that connects to the test database we will use in order to run the integration tests.
+In `jest.config.js` you can find `setupFilesAfterEnv: ["./test/setup.ts"]` where the test environment variables are set.
+In the setup file you can also find the `initMongo` and `disconnectMongo` helper functions.
+They are used to connect/disconnect to the test database and empty the database before starting a test.
 The Typescript compilation to JS will happen in memory using the `test/tsconfig.json` file.

 ## Running tests